Victoria University

 Principles of selection

 VU is committed to providing a transparent admissions process.
 Find out more about the university admission requirements for all applicants and our commitment to admissions transparency.
 Applicants must meet the minimum entry requirements to be eligible for admission to VU courses.
-Course-specific requirements can be found in both VU's course search and the VTAC CourseSearch.
+Course-specific requirements can be found in both VU's course search and VTAC CourseSearch.

 Applies to: